 - Georgetown College accepts college level work in any discipline offered by Georgetown College.
 The credit will be accepted as one of the following:

 - Courses that are similar in content and quality to courses taught at Georgetown College will be accepted as equivalent to credit earned through Georgetown College.
+When course equivalency is in question, final approval is in the hands of the chair of the department where the credit will be housed.
 Such courses will be given the equivalent Georgetown College course code and listed as transfer credit on the student’s academic record.

 - A course that meets a Foundations and Core requirement but does not have a direct equivalent will be accepted and noted on the student’s academic record with a department abbreviation and “AOI/Flag.”
 Note that prior approval from the relevant department and/or chair may be required.
 See “Areas of Inquiry and Flagged Courses” below.